 This call for proposals is to solicit civil society organizations to put forward proposals that help SGP undertake a preparatory process to develop its strategy for OP6.
-This will involve multi-stakeholder consultations, development of baseline assessment(s) of priority identified landscape(s)/seascape(s), and elaboration of the Country Programme Strategy (CPS) for OP6 in close coordination with the SGP National Coordinator and National Steering Committee in Cambodia.
+This will involve multi-stakeholder consultations, development of baseline assessment(s) of priority identified landscape(s)/seascape(s)/ridge to reef, and elaboration of the Country Programme Strategy (CPS) for OP6 in close coordination with the SGP National Coordinator and National Steering Committee in Barbados.
 The key steps in this preparatory process and the key deliverables expected are described in detail below.

-II.
+III.
 Key steps in the OP6 Country Programme Strategy elaboration process